zed0/clang-format-configurator/README.md

 * firejail (assuming you want to sandbox the process)

 ## Installation
-The setup script will install the various npm and bower dependencies and then download the clang-format binaries and documentation from the [official releases] (http://llvm.org/releases/download.html).
+The setup script will install the various npm and bower dependencies and then download the clang-format binaries and documentation from the [official releases](http://llvm.org/releases/download.html).
 If you want to disable some versions, or add new ones, alter the `clang_versions` variable at the top of `setup.sh`
 ```
 chmod u+x setup.sh
 ./setup.sh
 ```

-Currently there are a couple of hard coded ports and URIs that will need changing, I plan to make these configurable soon.

 ## Usage
 With firejail: